Tiririca

 Francisco Everardo Oliveira Silva (born 1 May 1965), best known by his stage name Tiririca, is a Brazilian actor, clown, comedian, humorist, politician and singer-songwriter.
 He currently represents the state of São Paulo as a representative in the Chamber of Deputies of the National Congress of Brazil.

 Tiririca first met national prominence as a singer-songwriter, when his first album Florentina (1997) topped charts.
 Proving to be a one-hit wonder, he abandoned his musical career after recording two more albums and started work as an actor and comedian in television.
-Later, again received attention in Brazilian media in 2010, during his run for representative for São Paulo in the lower house Congress, eventually becoming the second-most-voted congressman in Brazil's history.
+Later, again received attention in Brazilian media in 2010, during his run for representative for São Paulo in the lower house Congress.
+As a protest, many people voted him, a clown, for a congressman.

 Early life and career

 Born in Itapipoca, Ceará, to an extremely poor family, Silva began working at the age of six.
 When he was eight years old, after seeing a circus performing in his home town, Tiririca joined them and started working as a clown.
 His stage name "Tiririca" (meaning "coco-grass") dates from this period; his mother coined it in idiomatic reference to his very strong, bitter, ill-tempered personality as a child.

 Following the success of his comedy singing performances in local circuses, his circus-owner employer – along with local businessmen – sponsored the production of his first album and distribution of its first 1,000 copies.
 Soon his album met regional success in Brazil's Northeast, selling 1.5 million certified copies; this aroused the attention of larger record companies, such as Sony Music, who bought the record and launched it nationally in 1997.
 Just a few weeks following the national launch, Florentina broke charts sales records previous established by Mamonas Assassinas.
 Tiririca also broke television-audience records whenever he appeared.

 His first album also gave rise to media controversy; it contained the song "Veja os cabelos dela" (English: "look at her hair"), considered racist by some observers.
 Following a lawsuit for racism, the album was seized from stores by a court order and the song suffered an unofficial ban from major radio stations.
 Tiririca was eventually acquitted of the charges, but the album was nevertheless re-released without the song.

 Tiririca also went on to record two more albums – Tiririca (1997) and Dança da Rapadura (1999).
 Both failed to match Florentinas sales.
 From 1999 onwards, excepting a short 2004 hiatus, Tiririca focused on his career as an actor and comedian.

 After leaving SBT in 2004, Tiririca recorded the album Alegria do Forró, which was a commercial failure.